notaz/ginge/readme.txt

 About
 -----

-Ginge is an application that can run many GP2X F100/F200 games on other ARM Linux platforms, which currently includes Wiz.
+Ginge is an application that can run many GP2X F100/F200, Wiz games and programs on other ARM Linux platforms, which currently includes Pandora and Wiz itself.
 It is not a full hardware emulator like MAME, PicoDrive or similar, it does not emulate the CPU.
-It can be considered as compatibility layer similar to Wine on PC Linux, however it does emulate small portion of MMSP2 system-on-chip.
+It can be considered as compatibility layer similar to Wine on PC Linux, however it does emulate small portion of MMSP2 and Pollux system-on-chips.
 It operates by hooking certain system calls and using realtime patching of code that accesses memory mapped hardware directly.

 Usage